 Choosing cloth diapers IS cheaper than disposable diapers (diaper services being the exception).
 On average, cloth diapers will save you about $1,575.50 USD on the first baby, and even more on the next when you reuse them (read the full Do You Really Save Money Using Cloth Diapers article to check my math).

-Of course, that math was with fairly expensive cloth diapers.
+But my math in that article was based on pretty expensive cloth diapers.
 There are many ways to save money on your cloth diapers that will drop that cost even lower.

-If that sounds good to you, you’re in the right place because I’ve put all my money-saving tips and strategies right here for you, so you can get the most out of your diaper dollars; so keep reading!
+I’ve put all my money-saving tips and strategies right here for you, so you can get the most out of your diaper dollars; so let’s dive in!

 Wait for the Big Cloth Diaper Sales

 Sales and deals on cloth diapers do happen from time to time.
 In fact you can expect awesome sales on cloth diapers twice annually: